lvh/icecap/doc/intro.md

 They may all be attempted with any amount of concurrency and in any order, as the implementation sees fit.

-### Request maps
+### Action maps

-A request map contains a keyword `:target`, which maps to a *target*, which is the URL target of the request.
+A action map contains a keyword `:target`, which maps to a *target*, which is the URL target of the action.
 It additionally contains a number of optional arguments.

 ```